cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 That’s scary, I’d prefer not to have that!
 Programs which run forever, but never do a single thing—or worse, programs which are doing things the whole time, but never produce any outputs!

-Most functional languages don’t just implement the core λ-calculus, but rather extend the λ-calculus with various constructs—numbers, addition, multiplication, pairs, sums, *etc.* *Technically speaking*, these can all be encoded using just function—see, *e.g.*, [Church encodings][church-encodings]—but it tends to be *a lot* more practical and faster to use, *e.g.*, machine numbers.
+Most functional languages don’t just implement the core λ-calculus, but rather extend the λ-calculus with various constructs—numbers, addition, multiplication, pairs, sums, *etc.* *Technically speaking*, these can all be encoded using just function—see, *e.g.*, Church encodings—but it tends to be *a lot* more practical and faster to use, *e.g.*, machine numbers.

 For example, we can extend the untyped λ-calculus with Peano numbers.
 First, we extend the term language with the number *zero*, written $\text{zero}$, the successor function, written $\text{suc}$, and a pattern matching construct for numbers, written $\text{case}\;L\;\text{of}\;\{\text{zero}\mapsto{M};\text{suc}\;{x}\mapsto{N}\}$.